Increase the accuracy of your recruitment decisions by up to 40% using our online psychometric assessments.

 SACS psychometric assessments are extremely rigorously evaluated by virtue of our commitment to the Scientist / Practitioner model of business.
 The psychometric products and services that we offer are developed and enhanced through research partnerships with independent researchers in a range of universities.

-Internationally accepted, scientific critical psychometric tests and analysis ensure the most accurate outcomes.
-Qualified psychologists can advise on how psychometric assessments can be tailored to meet business objectives or mitigate risk exposure.
+Internationally accepted, scientific critical psychometric analysis and testing ensure the most accurate outcomes.
+Qualified psychologists can advise on how the different types of psychometric tests can be tailored to meet business objectives or mitigate risk exposure.

 - Increases the validity of recruitment decisions by up to 40%

 - Predicts future job performance (Validity (r) 0.65 as per Robertson & Smith (2001))

 - Significantly increases likelihood of candidate being a good fit for role and organisation

 - Provides information that cannot be obtained through other recruitment methods such as interviews, reference checks etc

 - Reduces interviewing time

 - Ensures consistency in recruitment by taking away human bias